Cross Country

 Announcements

-• There will be an Informational Meeting about cross-country on March 9th at 6pm at the Woodward Commons.
-I strongly encourage ALL parents and athletes to attend, whether your athlete has already registered for cross-country or is just considering joining the team.
+- There will be an Informational Meeting about cross country on March 9th at 6pm at the Woodward Library (please note location change).
+We will have signs directing you to the library once you enter Woodward.
+I strongly encourage ALL parents to attend, whether your athlete has already registered for cross country or is just considering joining the team.
 If you cannot make the meeting, I will post the presentation slides here AFTER the meeting.

 FAQs

-4. A student is resgistered and elibible to participate only after the following tasks have be completed:
+- A student is resgistered and elibible to participate only after the following tasks have been completed:

 Once the competitive season begins, we generally race on Wednesdays.
 Middle school athletes race a variety of distances.
 However, most of our races will be 2.0 miles.
 The courses mostly run across grassy fields, wooded paths, some asphalt, and have a mixture of hills and flat ground.
 Some courses may include creek crossings and log jumps to make it interesting!
 Below is the tentative race (meet) schedule for the 2025-2026 Season: